Paisley (design): Introduction of boteh jegheh to Western culture

 In the 18th and 19th centuries, the British East India Company introduced Kashmir shawls from India to England and Scotland, where they were extremely fashionable and soon duplicated.
 The first place in the Western world to imitate the design was the town of Paisley in Scotland, Europe's top producer of textiles at this time.
-Before being produced in Paisley, thus gaining its name in English-speaking culture, the paisley motif was originally referred to by Westerners simply as "pine and cone."
-European technological innovation in textile manufacturing made Western imitations of Kashmir shawls competitive with Indian-made shawls from Kashmir.
+Before being produced in Paisley, thus gaining its name in English-speaking culture, the paisley motif was originally referred to by Westerners simply as "pine and cone".
+European technological innovation in textile manufacturing made Western imitations of Kashmir shawls competitive with shawls from Kashmir.

 The shawls from India could be quite expensive at the time, but, with the industrial revolution taking place in Europe, paisley shawls were manufactured on a large scale, so lowering their price that they became commonplace among the middle class and boosting the design's popularity even more.
 While the Western world appropriated much of Eastern culture and design, the Boteh design was by far the most popular.
 Records indicate that William Moorcroft, an English businessman and explorer, visited the Himalayan mountains in the mid-1800s; upon his arrival, he was enthralled by Boteh-adorned Kashmir shawls and tried to arrange for entire families of Indian textile workers to move to the United Kingdom.
 The earliest paisley shawls made in the United Kingdom, in Paisley, Scotland, were of fleece, a material with a soft, fluffy texture on one side.

 In Asia, the paisley shawls were primarily worn by males, often in formal or ceremonial contexts, but in Europe they were primarily worn instead by women.
 While still closely resembling its original form, the paisley design would change once it began to be produced in Western culture, with different towns in the United Kingdom applying their own spin to the design.